Reclaiming Canadian Bodies

 Drawing upon rich empirical research and relevant theory, the contributors ask how and why particular bodies (of Estonian immigrants, sports stars, First Nations peoples, self-identified homosexuals, and women) are either promoted and upheld as “Canadian” bodies while others are marginalized in or excluded from media representations.
 Essays are grouped into three sections: Embodied Ideals, The Embodiment of “Others,” and Embodied Activism and Advocacy.
 Written in an accessible style for a broad audience of scholars and students, this volume is original within the field of visual media, affect theory, and embodiment due to its emphasis on detailed empirical and, in some cases, ethnographic research within a Canadian context.

 Lynda Mannik is a visiting assistant professor in the Department of Anthropology at Memorial University, St. John’s, Newfoundland.
 She is the author of Photography, Memory, and Refugee Identity: The Voyage of the S.S.
 Walnut, 1948 (2013).

-Karen McGarry is a cultural anthropologist at York University, Toronto.
+Karen McGarry is a cultural anthropologist at McMaster University, Hamilton, Ontario.
 Her research focuses upon issues of performance and identity construction within the contexts of high-performance sport and spectacle in Canadian contexts.
 She is a co-author of Cultural Anthropology: A Problem-Based Approach (2013).